springfall2008/batpred/docs/install.md

 ## Inverter Control Integration install (GivTCP/SolaX-ModBus)

-The Integration that communicates with your inverter will be dependen on the brand:
+The Integration that communicates with your inverter will be depend on the brand:

 | Brand     | Integration  | Github Link                                                                      |
 | :-------- | :----------- | :------------------------------------------------------------------------------- |